 Look at a side-by-side comparison of template-based site builders, content management systems like WordPress, and professional web design services.
 This will help you start to zero in on your best option at a glance.

 We’ve got you covered.
-Just enter your info below to download a simple chart that compares factors including cost, hosting, necessary skill level, time required, customer support, ease of updating, availability of advanced features and mobile-friendliness.
+Check out this simple chart that compares factors including cost, hosting, necessary skill level, time required, customer support, ease of updating, availability of advanced features and mobile-friendliness.

 Making that decision